Corvimae/nodecg-cartographer/README.md

 `children` (array of layout items) - The child layout items.

+`justify` (string) - The vertical justification of the items in the column.
+`alignItems` (string) - The horizontal justification of the items in the column.

 #### `row`
 A row that contains any number of child components.

 `children` (array of layout items) - The child layout items.
+`justify` (string) - The horizontal justification of the items in the row.
+`alignItems` (string) - The vertical justification of the items in the row.

 #### `source`
 A blank space for an OBS source.
 Note that you are responsible for sizing and aligning your sources in OBS to the space left by Cartographer.